betancourtl/react-ads/README.md

 [![Build Status](https://travis-ci.com/webdeveloperpr/react-ads.svg?branch=master)](https://travis-ci.com/webdeveloperpr/react-ads)
 # react-ads

 This package allows you to render ads with DFP and Prebid.
+All prebid modules are split into separte chunks, that way you only load what you need.

 API
 - [Provider](#provider)